DianaMaftei/StudyBlog/README.md

-# StudyBlog
+# study-notes
-A blog for my study notes
+A place to store my study notes for easy reference.